ejain/blog/source/_posts/2001/2001-11-01-scandinavia.md

 ---
 title: Scandinavia
+subtitle: Some pictures and notes from traveling two weeks in Scandinavia in October 2001.
 tags:
   - Travel
 ---

-Some pictures and notes from traveling two weeks in Scandinavia in October 2001.

 ![](map.gif)